kuroanji/InkHUD2/HOWTO.md

 # InkHUD2 — How To Use

-User guide for InkHUD2 on T-Echo Plus.
+User guide for InkHUD2 on supported devices.

 # TL;DR